env3d/python-data-ingestion-basics/README.md

 # Data files

-The best starting point is to look at the 2 data files we want to process, taxi.csv and taxi.jl.
+The best starting point is to look at the 2 data files we want to process, taxi.csv and taxi.jsonl.
 They are the same dataset but in 2 different formats.

 csv stands for comma separated values where each line has a number of fields separated by comma, with the first line being the header.